 - The accused exercised control or ownership over the substance

-“Possession with intent” is a separate and more serious offense, which includes all the elements listed above and the requirement that the accused had possession of a controlled substance intent to sell, manufacture, or deliver.
+“Possession with intent” is a separate and more serious offense, which includes all the elements listed above and the requirement that the accused had possession of a controlled substance with the intent to sell, manufacture, or deliver these drugs.
+Controlled substances are defined in Section 893.03 of the Florida Statutes and encompass a litany of narcotics and pharmaceutical drugs.

 Drug possession charges range from a first-degree misdemeanor to a first-degree felony offense depending on the specific substance involved, the quantity of the substance, and the criminal history of the accused.
 Penalties for drug possession charges include, but are not limited to: